The hidden costs of In-house Bookkeeping (and How Outsourcing solves them)

 Table showing the breakdown of in-house bookkeeping employment costs including salary, NI contributions, pension, holiday, and sick pay

-Cost FactorIn-House (Annual)Outsourced (Annual)Potential Savings
+Cost FactorIn-House (Annual)Managed Model (Annual)Potential Savings

 Direct Employment£27,000 – £38,000N/A100%